Destro: Marvel Comics (1982–1994)

-Destro heads the tribunal that questions Billy, and later tries to stop Storm Shadow from helping the boy escape.
-After the creation of Cobra Island, Destro and the Baroness meet with the curious Doctor Mindbender, as he demonstrates a bio-weapon to them (quick growing vines that spew knock out gas).
+Destro heads the tribunal that questions Billy and later tries to stop Storm Shadow from helping the boy escape.
+After the creation of Cobra Island, Destro and the Baroness meet with the curious Doctor Mindbender, as he demonstrates a bio-weapon to them (quick-growing vines that spew knock out gas).
 Although the vines are defeated by Lady Jaye and a team of G.I.
 Joe trainees, they bring Doctor Mindbender to Cobra, where his true plans are put into effect.
-With the Commander's consent and Destro's help, Doctor Mindbender collects the bodies of history's ten greatest warriors, which are used to create Serpentor.
+With the Commander's consent and Destro's help, Doctor Mindbender collects the bodies of history's ten greatest warriors, which are used to create a new villain, Serpentor.
 Serpentor is quickly recruited to fight a holding action against G.I.
 Joe, while Destro coordinates a complete evacuation of Springfield.
-Once the citizens of the small town are safe, Destro again shows his honorable side, and rescues Serpentor and the defenders.
+Once the citizens of the small town are safe, Destro again shows his honorable side, rescuing Serpentor and the defenders.

 Assaulting the Pit under Ft.
-Wadsworth, Staten Island, the Commander becomes indignant at Serpentor and his successful campaign to take Cobra as his own.
+Wadsworth, Staten Island, Cobra Commander becomes indignant at Serpentor and his successful campaign to take Cobra as his own.
 Cobra Commander leads a team of troops into the subterranean base, and Destro chooses to join him.
-The two are trapped underneath tons of rubble, when the defenders detonate The Pit's lowest levels, and cave in the entire installation.
-While the Commander becomes unhinged, Destro reasons his way through, and uncovers an earth-boring machine that saves their lives.
-Traveling across country in disguise, they are reunited with Billy, who is in a coma after his car was blown up by the Cobra agent Scrap-Iron (by orders of Firefly).
-Watching the Commander grieve for his misdeeds, Destro decides his time with Cobra has ended, and leaves.
-He returns to Scotland to reclaim his family's legacy, but on arrival, he is greeted by a doppelganger and thrown in prison.
-With the intervention of Lady Jaye and Flint, Destro overthrows the fake, who turns out to be Major Bludd.
+When the defenders detonate The Pit's lowest levels, Cobra Commander and Destro are trapped underneath tons of rubble.
+The Commander becomes unhinged, but Destro applies reasoning and uncovers an earth-boring machine that saves their lives.
+Traveling across country in disguise, they are reunited with Billy, who is in a coma after his car was exploded by the Cobra agent Scrap-Iron (by orders of Firefly).
+Watching the Commander grieve for his misdeeds, Destro decides to exit the Cobra organization, returning to Scotland to reclaim his family's legacy.
+However, on arrival, he is greeted by a doppelganger and thrown in prison.
+With the intervention of Lady Jaye and Flint, Destro overthrows the imposter, revealed to be Major Bludd.

-Some time later, Destro resurfaces as the leader of his own organization, the Iron Grenadiers.
+Destro later resurfaces as the leader of his own organization, the Iron Grenadiers.
 After inciting a war in Sierra Gordo, he takes part in the Cobra Island Civil War.
-He invades the island with his Grenadiers and confronts Serpentor's forces, but only requests that the Baroness (whom Serpentor had captured) be turned over to him.
-With the Baroness in his custody, he withdraws from the island.
-Displaying his honor yet again, Destro helps blackmail a pair of politicians who are trying to blame G.I.
+He and his Grenadiers invade the island and confront Serpentor's forces.
+Destro requests that Serpentor release the capture Baroness.
+With the Baroness returns to Destro, he and his forces withdraw from the island.
+Displaying his sense of honor, Destro helps blackmail a pair of politicians who are trying to blame G.I.
 Joe for aiding Serpentor in the Civil War.